ninjaidd/Stellaris_Synthetic_Policies/README.md

   [/tr]
   [tr]
     [td]Discretionary  [/td]
-    [td]No pops will be upgraded - changes to pops are made exclusively by assimilation.
-(One pop will be upgraded as the game requires for assimilation to work.)[/td]
+    [td]No pops will be upgraded - changes to pops are made exclusively by assimilation.[/td] [/tr]
-  [/tr]
   [tr]
     [td]Compulsory  [/td]